 What happens if I fail to withdraw the required minimum distribution?
-Current federal income tax law provides a penalty tax of 50% of the amount required to be distributed, but which was not.
-For example, if you failed to withdraw a required minimum distribution of \$900 for 2015, then you would owe a tax of \$450.
+Current federal income tax law provides a penalty tax of 25% of the amount required to be distributed, but which was not.
+For example, if you failed to withdraw a required minimum distribution of \$1,000 for a given year, then you owe a tax of \$500.

 What are the tax consequences of receiving an RMD?
 The general taxation rule for traditional IRAs will apply.
-You (or your beneficiary) will include the amount received in your gross income for the year of receipt.
-You will pay taxes with respect to this amount at the marginal income tax rate which applies to you, unless a portion of the distribution is not taxable because it is comprised of basis.
+A recipient (you or your beneficiary) will include the amount received in gross income for the year of receipt.
+You (or your beneficiary, if applicable) will pay taxes with respect to this amount at the marginal income tax rate which applies to you (or your beneficiary if appliable), unless a portion of the distribution is not taxable because it is comprised of basis.

-Must I withdraw all of my money because I am 72 as applicable, or may I withdraw SIMPLE-IRA funds in a number of payments?
+Must I withdraw all of my money because I am 72 or 73, or may I withdraw IRA funds over a number of years?
 You are not required to withdraw all of your SIMPLE-IRA funds in one year.
-You may, if you wish, but you are not required to do this.
-You are also permitted to set up a distribution schedule over a number of years, as long as you take your RMD amount or a larger amount each year.
+You are permitted to set up a distribution schedule over a number of years, as long as you take each year your RMD amount or a larger amount.

 As long as your money is in your SIMPLE-IRA, it remains tax deferred, as do any earnings.
-By using Periodic Payments over a number of years, you spread your income out over the payment schedule and typically will pay less tax.
+By using periodic payments over a number of years, you spread your income out over the Payment schedule and typically will pay less tax.

-6.9 RMDs for Accountholders
+3.8 RMDs for Accountholders